hazemanwer2000/knowledge-base/obsidian/Topics/Technical-Topics/Tooling/Regular-Expressions.md

 | `[a-zA-Z0-9]`   | Any alphanumeric character.            |
 ### Number of Occurrences
 ---
-A character may be matched a specified number of times, sequentially.
+A character may be matched a specified number of times, sequentially, by appending an occurrence specifier to it.

 | Range   | Description   |
 | ------- | ------------- |